NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 - [Docker](https://www.docker.com/) which is used to run the Aerie services.

 - [Aerie](https://github.com/NASA-AMMOS/aerie) which contains the main backend services.
-You can use the following commands to download and build Aerie:
+You can use the following commands to download, build, and run Aerie:

   ```sh
   git clone https://github.com/NASA-AMMOS/aerie.git